Re Endacott

 Re Endacott [1959] EWCA Civ 5 is an English trusts law case, concerning the policy of the "beneficiary principle".
-It held that outside of trusts for animals, graves and saying private masses (and hunting foxes, till the Hunting Act 2004) no trusts can be made for purposes that are non-charitable.
+It held that outside of trusts for animals, graves and saying private masses (and hunting foxes, until the Hunting Act 2004) no trusts can be made for purposes that are non-charitable.

 Facts

 Mr Albert Endacott wrote in his will that he would give his son some houses and a factory, and then all the rest to the North Tawton Devon Parish Council ‘for the purpose of providing some useful memorial to myself’ unless his wife was still alive, in which case the interest should be paid to her.

 Judgment

 Lord Evershed MR held that the trust was invalid, because it would be a purpose trust going beyond the fixed list that had been previously exempt.